 First, you need to know that only the Zoom tutor needs to set up an account on Zoom.
 It is for free if you tutor one-on-one.
 Once you have more than one student, the first 40 minutes are for free.
-After 40 minutes, you can leave the meeting and start again, or you pay on a subscription basis.
+After 40 minutes, you can leave the meeting and start again or pay on a subscription basis.

 Once you created your Zoom account, you can create meetings and send your students an invitation.

 2. Breakout room for Zoom tutoring online

-Sometimes you will be tutoring a student on a one-on-one class, and other times, you will need to gather a group of students.
+Sometimes you will be tutoring a student in a one-on-one class, and other times, you will need to gather a group of students.
 With Zoom, this isn’t a problem.
 After all, you can set up a chat room for just one student or different breakout rooms for several groups.

 I find the breakout rooms extremely useful.
 As soon as I have more than five students in an online tutoring session, I create breakout rooms for different exercises.
 The Zoom tutor can choose which students should work together in these rooms and then go from room to room to offer help.
 The students in the breakout rooms can even call the Zoom tutor to ask for help.
 See these breakout rooms as different rooms at a school.
 No matter the reason or how many different chat rooms you create, the Zoom tutor can go from one room to the other to help your students.

 3. Use Of Visuals

 As you know, using visuals is very important when you are tutoring online.
 Zoom allows you to use many different tools to make this platform work for you.
-From audio sharing during screen sharing to mobile collaboration with co-annotation, chat or group messaging, closed captioning, online whiteboards, and even MPEG-4 cloud recording, you can do it all.
+From audio sharing during screen sharing to mobile collaboration with co-annotation, chat or group messaging, closed captioning, online whiteboards or interactive whiteboards, and even MPEG-4 cloud recording, you can do it all.

 All these tools will allow you to keep your students engaged and eager to learn.

 4. No Interruptions